CSV to Excel Converter - Convert CSV File to XLSX Online

 Can I convert multiple CSV files at once?

 Currently, the tool processes one file at a time.
 For multiple files, convert each one individually.
-If you need to merge multiple CSVs into a single Excel file with multiple sheets, you'd need a tool that supports multi-sheet XLSX generation.
+If you merge multiple CSVs into a single Excel file with multiple sheets, you'd need a tool that supports multi-sheet XLSX generation.
 That's a feature we've considered adding in a future update.

 What happens to special characters and Unicode?